We’ll see a dramatic shift of expertise toward the wisdom of the crowd.

 You also need to expect the unexpected if you want to plan your new business well.
-It’s easy to make a plan for all the products you’re going to create and all the marketing strategies you’re going to implement, but planning for unpredictable events is slightly harder.
-You might also want to put legal security measures in place to cover your business’ back, for example.
+It’s easy go about a strategic planning for all the products you’re going to create and all the marketing strategies you’re going to implement, but planning for unpredictable events is slightly harder.
+You might also want to put legal security measures in place to cover your business’ back.
 Costly lawsuits can crush small businesses before they’ve even had a chance to really grow.
 Seek help from a small business solicitor if you’re struggling.
-You could legal advice with employment agreements, corporate issues, contracts, and other business-related matters.
+A commercial lawyer who has years of experience in corporate law or an employment attorney who is an expert in employment law can provide legal advice with employment agreements, corporate issues, contracts, and other business-related matters.
 It’s important to know where you stand in a legal sense if you want to know how to protect your business from unexpected issues when they arise.

 A great strategy to build your client base.